tupes/comit-saskatoon-react/HTML/README.md

 Learning Web Design Chapter 7: Adding Images
 - Don't worry about the "Adding SVG Images" section.
 - The "Responsive Image Markup" section is important for creating web applications that look good on mobile too, but don't worry about learning it for now.

+**Applications**
+- Note-Passing Application
+  - Logo in top-left corner
+  - User profile image
+- E-commerce Application
+  - Items images (not shown in example screenshot, but we can add them)
+- Mahjong Game
+  - Tile images

 ## Tables